spyrosmouchlianitis/PRevent/README.md

 1. Configure an existing secret manager or create a new one.
 2. Create a GitHub app within your GitHub Organization or account.
 3. Deploy the application to a server.
+4. If network access controls apply, the ["hooks" IP addresses](https://api.github.com/meta) should be allowed.

 Use the latest Python version (3.9.2+ supported).